Colourful French shutters were commonplace in France but today the tradition is fading fast.

 Why Vibrantly Paint your Shutters because Colour Makes you Happy, not SAD

-According to wikipedia Chromotherapy otherwise known as color therapy, colorology or even, cromatherapy should be percieved as a pseudoscience and is wideley accepted as an alternative wellbeing treatment.
-The mental affect of colour should not be ignored and is well documented in a positive or negative.
+According to Wikipedia Chromotherapy otherwise known as color therapy, colorology or even, cromatherapy should be perceived as pseudoscience and is widely accepted as an alternative wellbeing treatment.
+The mental effect of colour should not be ignored and is well documented in a positive or negative.

 “You are not SAD?”You Say!